Huli, Xiamen

 Huli is one of the administrative districts of the city of Xiamen, Fujian, China.

 Geography

 Huli District occupies the northern half of Xiamen Island, with 3 sides facing the narrow ocean straits that separate Xiamen Island from China's mainland.
 (The southern half of the island, where Xiamen downtown is, forms Siming District).

 Huli is the heart of Xiamen Special Economic Zone.
-It was founded as district in November 1987.
+It was founded as a district in November 1987.
 Huli District administers Jiangtou, Heshan, Jingshan, Huli and Dianqian.
-It covers land area of 61.41 km2 which is 46.33% of the entire island.
+It covers a land area of 61.41 km2, which is 46.33% of the entire island.
 The coastline is 24 km.
 Huli District is the centre for commerce, science, education, sports, tourism and culture.